 You maintain complete ownership of your images at all times.
-However, if you subscription ends, you will no longer be able to view, edit, or sync you photos in Lightroom on Android devices.
+However, if you subscription ends, you will no longer be able to view, edit, or sync you photos in Lightroom on mobile devices.
 With Lightroom on your iPad, iPad Pro, iPhone, Android device, or Chromebook, you can continue to view and edit your photos for free, but you will lose access to syncing capabilities across your devices.
 You can continue to view and edit your photos using Lightroom desktop.

 Does syncing images to Lightroom for mobile use a portion of the cloud storage I get with my Creative Cloud membership?

 How many photos and videos can I sync across my devices using Lightroom?

 Can Lightroom for mobile be used as a backup service?